awazgyawali/multipart_request/README.md

 # multipart_request

-A flutter plugin to send a multipart request and gt progress event.
+A flutter plugin to send a multipart request with get progress event.
 Works on both Android and iOS

 ## Example